Mac's Steak in the Rough

 Mac's Steak in the Rough is a drive-in fast-food restaurant in Albuquerque, New Mexico, that serves American and New Mexican cuisine.
 It used to be a chain of restaurants throughout New Mexico, but their locations were reduced to a single restaurant. however in 2012 they expanded again by opening a second location inside the Latitudes gas station near the entrance of Intel in Rio Rancho.
+However, this location closed in 2023, returning the restaurant to just one location on Menaul Boulevard.

 History

-Started in 1949 by Dave McCarty in Portales, New Mexico.
+Started in 1949 by Jasper McCarty in Portales, New Mexico.
 They opened their first Albuquerque restaurant in the 1960s.
+David McCarty inherited the restaurant chain in the late 1970's.
 They are now owned by the New Mexico-based company, Fresquez Companies.

 Today

 The restaurant continues to sell its "steak in the rough", which is deep-fried steak fingers with french fries and white gravy, which come with a green onion.

 Reception

 The restaurant was selected as one of the best drive-in restaurants in the United States by Thrillist.